Quick answer

 How far is Atlanta Airport from Buckhead?

 About 22 km.
 The drive takes 25-45 minutes depending on traffic.
 MARTA reaches the Buckhead station in about 35 minutes.
-A taxi or rideshare to Buckhead costs USD 40-55.
+A taxi to Buckhead is a published flat fare of USD 49.50 for one passenger, surcharge included, plus USD 2.00 per extra passenger.
+Rideshare is quoted in the app.

 Is there food available at Atlanta Airport after midnight?